learn-co-curriculum/phase-3-ruby-building-applications-requiring-files/README.md

 ```

 At the moment, if we try to run the file (`ruby lib/garden.rb`), we get an error
 regarding an **uninitialized constant Plant (NameError)**.
-In order for one file
+For one file to have
-to have access to code written in another file, we need to tell Ruby to
+access to code written in another file, we need to tell Ruby to _require_ that
-_require_ that other file.
+other file.

 ## Define `require_relative` and `require`

 By requiring a file, we are telling Ruby, 'go load the code exists in this file.'
-We have two ways to to tell Ruby to do this: `require_relative` and `require`.
+We have two ways to tell Ruby to do this: `require_relative` and `require`.

 #### `require_relative`